533.2 Million Riders

-- On Aug.
-3, 2015, the TTC carried its 30 billionth customer – or four times the world’s population – since its inception in 1921.
-With one billion customers carried approximately every 22 months, the TTC’s 31 billionth customer is expected in June 2017.
+- On June 15, 2017, the TTC carried its 31 billionth customer – or four times the world’s population – since its inception in 1921.
+With one billion customers carried approximately every 22 months, the 32 billionth rider is projected to arrive in the spring of 2019.

 - The TTC has the third largest ridership in North America, after Mexico City and New York City – cities with populations greater than eight million people.

 - February 6: The TTC unveiled its 2017 Customer Charter containing 37 time-bound commitments to customers.
 It was the TTC’s fifth charter announcement.